michielgrotenhuis/docs/docs/account/cancel-subscription.md

 ## What Happens After Downgrading

-When your store transitions to the Free plan, several changes will occur:
+When your store transitions to a diffrent plan, several changes will occur:

 ### Feature Limitations

-The Free plan has certain limitations compared to paid plans:
+The smaller plans have certain limitations compared to paid plans:

 - Limited number of products
 - Limited staff accounts (typically only one)